INKR1/Personal-Portfolio-Webpage/README.md

 > - User Story #10: The height of the welcome section should be equal to the height of the viewport.
 > - User Story #11: The navbar should always be at the top of the viewport.

-3.Remember to use Read-Search-Ask if you get stuck.
+3. Remember to use Read-Search-Ask if you get stuck.

 ### Live view